 - 2023 Special Olympics World Summer Games Signing - Berlin, Germany in 2020

 In addition to being a leader within Special Olympics, Nyasha is an accomplished short and long-distance runner.
-In Zimbabwe, he holds an impressive record of 17 gold medals, 6 silver medals, and 1 bronze medal.
-He competed at the 2015 Special Olympics World Games in Los Angeles where he won a bronze medal.
+In Zimbabwe, he holds an impressive record of 17 gold medals, 6 silver medals, 1 bronze medal and numerous certificates.

 He volunteers at schools in his community providing competitive readiness training on how to become an effective athlete and student.
 His other volunteer activities include officiating at soccer and athletic competitions.
 He is also a member of the Lions Club and volunteers with an organization called Restless Development that empowers youth to solve the world’s challenges.